Itech lithium battery problems; a long term review

 Up until now, my opinion of the iTech lithium batteries was that they were a medium quality player in the lithium game, with some marketing and advertising that severely pushes the boundaries, and if you’ve kept an eye on their pricing, sales and discounts then that’s an interesting facet on its own.

-I’ve seen tear downs of them, and from what I’ve seen, they are pretty reasonable but not top of the game.
 I’ve also seen several usable capacity tests on them, which don’t come in at the claimed 120 amp hours, like they advertise.

 I have no doubt that iTech have sold thousands of these batteries over the years, and you inevitably will hear more about their poor performance than a smaller seller, but I would compare their prices, backup and service and usable capacity against other brands before I purchased one.
-I’d also dig very deeply into the idea of ‘drop in lithium batteries’ before I laid any cash down.

 On a personal level, I wouldn’t get one again, with so many other options out there but lots of people are.
+We’ve had a much better run with our Renogy Lithium Batteries, and the rest of our Renogy products.

 Would you?
 Have you had a good, or bad experience with iTech Lithium Batteries?